brandur/sorg/content/passages-drafts/004-portugal.md

 published_at: 2018-10-22T03:04:37Z
 ---

-I put my pen to paper to write this on a train from Porto to Lisbon to catch a flight out of the country two days from now.
-I was supposed to be on my way to Braga, with a return to Lisbon tomorrow, but a last-second rail strike has cancelled service for the whole day, so I need to get back now if I'm going to catch my flight.
+I started writing this latest edition of _Passages & Glass_ taking on a from Porto back to Lisbon to catch a flight out of Portugal.
+I was supposed to be on my way to Braga at the time, but a last-second rail strike was about to cancel all service for the next day, so I needed to get back if I wanted to get on my plane.

-Portugal's a beautiful country.
-Its architecture is terrific, its streets lively, and its [nata][nata] (an egg tart dusted with cinnamon), delicious.
+Portugal's a lovely country.
+Its architecture is splendorous, its streets lively, and its [nata][nata] (an egg tart dusted with cinnamon), delicious.
 It's reminscent of its contemporaries in Europe, but with a lower price tag.
 The weather in October was just about perfect -- warm, but not too hot, and with the occasional morning rain for to refresh its cities.

 As usual, if you don't want to get this newsletter anymore, you can [unsubscribe in one easy click][unsubscribe] to